MenxLi/HomeBackup/README.md

 # HomeBackup

 Want to put various configration files under git contorl but don't want to setup git everywhere?
 Try this!
-This lightweight scripts can backup or restore files configured in `config.py` while calling git commands in one call.
+These lightweight scripts can backup or restore files configured in `config.py` while calling git commands in one call.

 **Note:**
 * Only work with linux